home-assistant/home-assistant.io/source/developers/add_new_platform.markdown

 your entities, such as visibility, entity IDs, updates, and many more.
 That is why it is best practice to reference the existing class.

-A list of entities can be registered with Home Assitant using the *add_devices* function that is provided as an input to *setup_platform*.
+A list of entities can be registered with Home Assistant using the *add_devices* function that is provided as an input to *setup_platform*.
 Once entities are registered with with Home Assistant their updates will be provided to the core and the core will have control over them.
-For more information on how Entites can be customized, take a look at the [Entity Abstract Class](https://github.com/balloob/home-assistant/blob/master/homeassistant/helpers/entity.py#L18).
+For more information on how Entities can be customized, take a look at the [Entity Abstract Class](https://github.com/balloob/home-assistant/blob/master/homeassistant/helpers/entity.py#L18).